whitfijs-jw/Volvo240-DigitalDash/README.md

 ## Setting up buildroot

 Buildroot will build the custom linux image.
-The image being build is based on the raspberry-pi3 image provided from the buildroot project.
-Right now there is only support for raspberry pi 3.
+The image being build is based on the raspberry-piX 32-bit images provided from the buildroot project.
+Right now there is only support for raspberry pi 3 and pi 4/400.
 Things are still a bit of a mess here and depending on your flavor of Linux you might have to setup your system a little differently than others.
 You can find a lot of good information here on host packages that are absolutely necessary: [Buildroot System Requirements](https://buildroot.org/downloads/manual/manual.html#requirement)

 1. To get things started: